Duraman3444/Hackathon-Item-2/README.md

 - 👥 **Multi-user support** - See reactions from all connected users in real-time
 - 🚀 Ready for Vercel deployment
 - ♾️ Infinite button clicks allowed
-- ⚖️ Balanced set of 8 positive and negative reactions
+- ⚖️ Balanced set of 10 emojis for diverse reactions

 ## Getting Started